 As I discuss specific categories of antioxidants elsewhere on this website, I'll reveal the foods that are the best source for each group, and even for specific antioxidants.
-You can also get a free, handy antioxidant food chart that has all the information in one place by subscribing to my newsletter.
+You can also get a free, handy antioxidant food chart that has all the information in one place by subscribing to my mailing list.

 Herbs and Spices.